 Office Administration Trainings

-Shrinking Budgets; Overwhelming Caseloads; Frequent Staff Turnover; Reduced Resources; Newly Elected Chief Prosecutors; High Profile Cases; and Prosecutor Backlash; these are just some of the issues facing management in the prosecutor’s office as well as any government attorney’s office.
-Additionally given the current financial climate, rising crime rates, hiring freezes, travel restrictions for training and in-house training needs, employee morale issues, meeting federal mandates, media scrutiny, and safety concerns for employees in “high risk” divisions, managers face immense concerns.
-Chief Prosecutors, First Assistants, Supervisors of Trial Teams and Administrative Professional Staff must be conversant on a variety of issues.
-Our experienced multidisciplinary faculty members, like you, work on the front lines with these daily challenges.
+Tight Budgets, Overwhelming Caseloads, Reduced Resources, Mandatory Furloughs, Newly Elected Chief Prosecutors, Unfunded Federal Mandates, High Profile Case Fatigue, Old Guard Tunnel Vision, Political Fallout, Costly Litigation of Employment Matters, and Prosecutor Backlash; these are just some of the issues facing management in the prosecutor’s office as well as any government attorney’s office.
+Chief Prosecutors, First Assistants, Supervisors of Trial and Investigative Teams and Administrative Professional Staff, must be conversant on a variety of issues.
+Our experienced multidisciplinary faculty members, like you, work on the front lines facing these daily challenges.
 Our faculty consists of attorney and non-attorney supervisors, chief prosecutors and management consultants.
 The Office Administration course affords you a variety of formats—workshops, lectures and brainstorming sessions designed with your interests in mind.
-The less formal participatory sessions provide an excellent opportunity for you to not only learn how to be a more effective administrator, but also discuss common issues with your peers from across the country struggling with these same problems.

 Some topics included in the program: